useflyyer/flyyer-docs/guides/php/wordpress.md

 ## Download

-To get started download the latest plugin version: [flayyer-wordpress-plugin.zip](https://github.com/flayyer/flayyer-wp/releases/latest/download/flayyer-wordpress-plugin.zip)
+To get started, download the latest plugin version: [flayyer-wordpress-plugin.zip](https://github.com/flayyer/flayyer-wp/releases/latest/download/flayyer-wordpress-plugin.zip)

 If you are looking for an older version of the plugin you can find them in the [releases page](https://github.com/flayyer/flayyer-wp/releases/latest).
 They	are all listed as zip files named `flayyer-wordpress-plugin.zip`.